-Precautions for safe handling: Ke
+Precautions for safe handling: Prevent formation of dust.

-Keep formation of airborne dusts to a minimum.
 Provide appropriate exhaust ventilation at places where dust is formed.

 Read and understand the manufacturer's instruction and the precautionary label on the product.
 Refer to Lincoln Safety Publications at www.lincolnelectric.com/safety.
 See American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes" published by the